 What Causes You to Get Blisters From New Hiking Boots?

-Blisters are caused by the friction from your feet rubbing against socks or boots.
+Blisters are caused by friction from your feet rubbing against socks or boots.
 Blisters form much more quickly in wet conditions and in the presence of bacteria, so wearing moisture-wicking, antimicrobial socks definitely helps.

 Unless you’re lucky, a pair of new hiking boots probably won’t be perfectly shaped for your feet.
 The inner padding might be too tight around the toebox, ankles, or somewhere else.
 When new hiking boots get broken in, the inner padding slowly starts to form to the shape of your feet, which reduces the overall friction where the shoe might be too tight and reduces the chances of getting blisters.